hho114/mpi_kmean_clustering/README.md

 ```

-The program will print process of kmean algorithm change centroids and print the final result which show the seeds x y coordinates and centroid tag number.
+The program will print process of kmean algorithm change centroids and print the final result which show the point x y coordinates and centroid tag number.

 For better understanding how k-mean work, we develop program to ouput image files which show how the centroids changes.
 However this will only work for 2 dimension and k number limit to 3.

 ## 2 Kmean Clustering

-Use this command to create kmean cluster with 2 clusters and 100 seeds per cluster graph:
+Use this command to create kmean cluster with 2 clusters and 100 data points per cluster graph:
-Standard: mpicc main.c && mpirun -n "number process" a.out 2 2 "number seeds"
+Standard: mpicc main.c && mpirun -n "number process" a.out 2 2 "number data points"

 ```terminal